CSC211-URI/CSC211-URI.github.io/readme.md

 For each problem you will create a program, you are free to design your own helper functions in order to implement your solution.

-> As in the last assignment, you will read input from `std::cin` and print output to `std::cout`.
-Any print (`cout`) statements other than the expected output **must** be removed prior to submission.
+> For each question, you will need read in input and print out output in accordance to the output specification for each question.
+Any print statements other than the expected output **must** be removed prior to submission.
 Pay special attention to formatting, such as number of whitespaces when printing more complex entities.

 For additional details on expected submission instructions, please refer to the **Submission and Grading** section at the bottom of the document.

 ### Programs
 ---
-We discussed how to store a 2D array in class using a double pointer, however if you wish to explore different options, there are some other methods you may use for this assignment.
-The `std::vector` library for C++ is a very useful tool which is quite easy to learn and adapt to, there is documentation available online and your TAs can answer any questions you may have about it on Piazza.
-Alternatively, if you want to try something professional which makes matrices easy to pass to functions, you could try implementing a 2D array via a 1D array using row-major order.
-If you wish to attempt either of these, feel free to post any questions on the forum.

 #### 1. `sudoku_checker`
 ##### What is Sudoku?